How can I handle a high bounce rate with emails that I send using Amazon SES?

 Some of the most common reasons for an increase or sudden spike in bounce rate include:

-- Email lists: You can get a spike in bounces if you send messages to an email list that contains recipients with invalid mailboxes.
+- You can get a spike in bounces if you send messages to an email list that contains recipients with invalid mailboxes.
 This can happen if you use an incorrect or out-of-date list of recipients.
-If you suspect that an incorrect email list is causing the spike in bounces, then you must stop sending messages immediately and review the email list.
 You must remove any invalid email addresses from the list before sending messages again.
-For more information on managing email lists, see Amazon SES Best Practices: Top 5 Best Practices for List Management.
+For more information on managing email lists, see Amazon SES best practices: Top 5 best practices for list management.

-- Complaints: Based on your reputation metrics, mailbox providers can block the IP address that you're sending email from.
+- Based on your reputation metrics, mailbox providers can block the IP address that you're sending email from.
 If there's a large number of subscriber complaints, then a mailbox provider might block your messages.
 Follow the guidance that you find on the mailbox provider's postmaster site to remove the block.
-However, if you don't follow the guidance, then you risk continuing blocks.

-- Blacklisted: Mailbox providers can use a third-party blacklist to filter email.
-If you continue to send messages to a mailbox after your messages are blacklisted, then your bounce rate can increase.
-You can contact the mailbox provider or blacklist provider to get information on why your messages are blacklisted.
-After you're removed from a blacklist, you must address the issues and change your sending habits accordingly.
-Otherwise, you risk getting blacklisted again and getting more bounces.
-For more information, see Amazon SES IP Blacklist FAQs.
+- Mailbox providers can use a third-party blocklist to filter email.
+If you continue to send messages to a mailbox after your messages are blocked, then your bounce rate can increase.
+You can contact the mailbox provider or blocklist provider to get information on why your messages are blocked.
+After you're removed from a blocklist, you must address the issues and change your sending habits accordingly.
+Otherwise, you risk getting blocked again and getting more bounces.
+Be sure to review the policies for removing Amazon SES IP addresses from IP blocklists.

-- Review the design of your sending application because it can have an impact on your bounce metrics.
+After you identify the root cause of the increase in bounces, be sure to review the design of your sending application because the design can impact your bounce metrics.
 For example, if your application sends a confirmation email to the user when they sign up and the user enters an invalid email address, then the confirmation email results in a hard bounce.
-Additionally, if there are issues and you set up your application to retry sending emails whenever there's a failure, then you continue to get bounces.
-For more recommendations on mechanisms that you can implement in your application for successful sending metrics, see Building and Maintaining Your Lists.
+Additionally, if you set up your application to retry sending emails whenever there's a failure and there are issues on the recipient's mailbox, then you continue to get bounces.
+For more recommendations on mechanisms that you can implement in your application for successful sending metrics, see Building and maintaining your lists.